SDGforskning/sdg-strings/SDG02_query_action_WoS.md

             ("government" OR "public")
             NEAR/3 ("expenditure" OR "invest*" OR "financ*" OR "spending") )
-        OR "development aid" OR "development assistance" OR "development spending" OR "foreign aid" OR "international aid" OR "cooperation fund"
+        OR "ODA" OR "cooperation fund$" OR "development spending" OR
-        OR "international cooperation" OR "international collaboration" OR "international network$" )
+          (
+            ("international" OR "development" OR "foreign")
+            NEAR/3
+                ("cooperat*" OR "co-operat*" OR "collaborat*" OR "network$" OR "partnership$" OR "aid" OR "assistance" OR "fund$" OR "funding" OR "financing" OR "finance" OR "grant$" OR "investment$" OR "financial support" OR "financial resources"
+                )
+          )
+        )
         NEAR/15
             ("rural infrastructure"